sameersinha/ProGitForProgrammers/README.md

 # ProGitForProgrammers
-A demonstration program for Pro Git for Programmers
+A demonstration programme for Pro Git for Programmers